ministryofjustice/fb-acceptance-tests/README.md

 - NEW_RUNNER_ACCEPTANCE_TEST_USER
 - NEW_RUNNER_ACCEPTANCE_TEST_PASSWORD

 The tests run against forms published to the `test-dev` environment.
-Currently these are:

-Features:

-- acceptance-tests-conditional-steps
-- acceptance-tests-email-output
-- acceptance-tests-json-output
-- acceptance-tests-maintenance-mode

-There will also be a save and return service to test against but it is not currently published

-Components:

-- acceptance-tests-autocomplete
-- acceptance-tests-checkboxes
-- acceptance-tests-conditional-with-upload
-- acceptance-tests-date
-- acceptance-tests-email-component-form
-- acceptance-tests-exit-page
-- acceptance-tests-fieldset
-- acceptance-tests-number
-- acceptance-tests-radios
-- acceptance-tests-select
-- acceptance-tests-text
-- acceptance-tests-textarea
-- acceptance-tests-upload

-Tests for the JSON output are run against the acceptance-tests-json-output form which sends a encrypted JSON payload the fb-base-adapter.
+Tests for the JSON output sends an encrypted JSON payload to the fb-base-adapter.
 This decrypts it and makes it available to be checked.

 ## Useful commands